cs-pub-ro/blockchain-protocols-and-distributed-applications/util/resources.md

 ### VirtualBox / VMware

-You can download the Linux virtual machine from [this link](https://repository.grid.pub.ro/cs/so/linux-2024/so-vm.ova).
+You can download the Linux virtual machine from [this link](https://repository.grid.pub.ro/cs/so/linux-2024-2025/so-vm-gui-2024.ova).
-You will need to log in using your `UPB` account.

 You can import the `.ova` file in [VirtualBox](https://www.virtualbox.org/) or [VMware](https://www.vmware.com/).
 Follow the instructions on the official websites for installation.